swift-conductor/conductor-client-python/docs/worker.md

 ## Write workers

-Currently, there are three ways of writing a Python worker:
+Currently, there are two ways of writing a Python worker:

 1. [Worker as a function](#worker-as-a-function)
 2. [Worker as a class](#worker-as-a-class)